jroberts64/btc-dashboard-pi/README.md

 ## Get Raspberry Pi on your SD card
 [These instructions](https://www.raspberrypi.org/documentation/installation/installing-images/) are
 more detailed.
 Or you can use my appreviated ones below.

-Open a terminal and move to a temporary folder.
+Open a terminal and move to a temporary folder.For example:

     cd ~/Downloads